tartaros1/psx-reverse-engineering-toolchain/README.md

 ## Additional tools
 - For testing out parts of the functionality of your binaries it is useful to setup a psyq SDK.
 [NDR008](https://github.com/NDR008/VSCodePSX) has a very good tutorial for setting up an development environment for modern systems.

-## New! directly debug your software in Ghidra
+## New! directly debug your PSX executable in Ghidra
 See [tutorial](https://pcsx-redux.consoledev.net/Debugging/ghidra/) for additional information

 ## If you have additional ideas feel free to create a pull request!